dcalc/WaLSAtools_fork/docs/introduction.md

 WaLSAtools is constantly evolving with new features and improvements.
 Here are some of the ongoing developments:

-*   **Expanding Language Support:** We are actively developing WaLSAtools in Matlab, aiming to provide equivalent functionality across all three supported languages (Python, IDL, and Matlab).
+*   **Expanding Language Support:** Further development in IDL (for full consistency between the Python and IDL versions), with potential expansion to MATLAB and other programming languages.
-*   **Enhancing Existing Methods:** We are improving the Dominant Frequency method to handle cases with multiple strong power peaks and provide uncertainty estimations.
+*   **Enhancing Existing Methods:** Improving the Dominant Frequency method to handle cases with multiple strong power peaks and provide uncertainty estimations.
-*   **Adding New Methods:** We are adding new analysis techniques, such as the Adaptive Local Iterative Filtering (ALIF) method.
+*   **Adding New Methods:** Implementing new analysis techniques, such as Adaptive Local Iterative Filtering (ALIF) and Synchrosqueezing Transform (SST).

 We welcome contributions from the community to help us expand and improve **WaLSAtools**.
 If you are interested in contributing, please see the [Contribution Guidelines][3].